-Traditional Smallholder Farmer Seed System.
-Prior to the implementation of the project, 100 % of smallholder farmers rely on their saved seeds of pigeonpea landraces to grow continuously as their seed material for 2-4 years or even more (Figure 1).
+Traditional Smallholder Farmer Seed System : Prior to the implementation of the project, 100 % of smallholder farmers rely on their saved seeds of pigeonpea landraces to grow continuously as their seed material for 2-4 years or even more (Fig. 1).
 Farmers depend on their existing seeds and would trade seeds between and among co-farmers and relatives or even other villages when their seeds deteriorates in producing adequate yield.
 Informal trading or exchange provides farmers new cultivars but majority are always deteriorated landraces with long duration maturity to about 7 to 8 months.
 Likewise, smallholder farmers in the target area hardly made profit from growing pigeonpea.
-The income is meager with only Rs 10,000 - 15,000 per hectare due to low productivity estimated at 250 - 500 kg/ha (Mula et al, 2014).
-Even though few farmers who have access to a subsidy program of new varieties for commercial purposes of the Department of Agriculture, the pure seeds deteriorate and or contaminated after a year because this is sown alongside their landraces as revealed in Figure 1.
-This is in conformity with the findings of Holmesheoran et al, 2012.
+The income is meager with only ₹ 10,000 ~ 15,000 per hectare due to low productivity estimated at 250 -500 kg/ha (Mula et al., 2014).
+Even though few farmers who have access to a subsidy program of new varieties for commercial purposes of the Department of Agriculture, the pure seeds deteriorate & or contaminated after a year because this is sown alongside their landraces as revealed in Fig. 1.
+This is in conformity with the findings of Holmesheoran et al. (2012).

-Figure 1.
-Smallholder pigeonpea farmers seed system tradition.
+Fig. 1.
+Traditional smallholder pigeonpea farmers seed system

-One Village One Variety Seed System Model.
-Pigeonpea is a cross pollinated crop that is why contamination occur due to non-isolation during seed production.
+One Village One Variety Seed System Model : Pigeonpea is an often cross pollinated crop that is why contamination occur due to lack of sufficient isolation during seed production.
 In order to sustain good quality seeds, the project initiated the institutionalization of a viable seed system through the concept of 'one village one variety' model thus eliminating the danger of outcrossing with other varieties.

 The integration of both the formal and informal seed sector helps much in providing access to quality seeds since the formal seed sector alone cannot ensure timely supply of huge volume of quality seeds required by the farmers.
 The project started by identifying villages and smallholder farmers to engage in seed production of farmer preferred varieties and hybrids suited to their soil type.
-Figure 2 showcases the flow of maintaining and sustaining quality seeds of farmer preferred varieties and hybrids through the integration of the formal and informal seed sectors.
+Fig. 2 showcases the flow of maintaining and sustaining quality seeds of farmer preferred varieties and hybrids through the integration of the formal and informal seed sectors.
 This model generated a total 1610 tons of various seed class from 2011 to 2013 (Mula and Saxena, 2012a; 2013; 2014).

-Breeder and parental lines of hybrid seeds were supplied continuously by ICRISAT to selected progressive farmer seed growers to multiply as Foundation and Hybrid seeds.
-The

-Foundation seeds produced was distributed to selected set of smallholder farmer seed growers for exponentiation of Certified or Truthfully Labelled (TL) seeds.
+Breeder seeds and parental lines of hybrid seeds were supplied continuously by ICRISAT to selected progressive farmer seed growers to multiply as Foundation and certified seeds of hybrids seeds.
+The Foundation seeds produced was distributed to selected set of smallholder farmer seed growers for exponentiation of Certified or Truthfully Labelled (TL) seeds.